 Since 2006, one day per week, Rays employees deliver meals to homebound seniors in St. Petersburg.
 The deliveries provide seniors with not only a nutritious, balanced meal that they would otherwise not have access to, but also conversation and companionship.

-Throughout the year, Rays employees visit the Ronald McDonald House in St. Petersburg to provide the families of patients at Johns Hopkins All Children's Hospital a home cooked meal.
+Throughout the year, Rays employees visit the Ronald McDonald House in St. Petersburg to provide the families of patients at local children’s hospitals a home cooked meal.
 Rays employees purchase the food, then cook and serve the meal while socializing with the families.

 - Breaking Barriers - "Breaking Barriers: In Sports, In Life" is a baseball themed program that gives kids strategies to overcome obstacles in their lives.
 The curriculum is based on the values demonstrated by Jackie Robinson.
 The Breaking Barriers Essay Contest, which encourages children to write about barriers they have faced or are still facing in their lives and how they used the values exemplified by Jackie Robinson to deal with those barriers.
 Each year, Major League Baseball designates April 15 as Jackie Robinson Day, celebrating and paying homage to the Hall of Famer who broke baseball's color barrier in 1947.